ponder-sh/ponder/examples/reference-erc721/README.md

 # Example ERC721 token API

 This example shows how to create a GraphQL API for an ERC721 token using Ponder.
-It uses the Smol Brains NFT contract on Arbitrum.
+It uses the Smol Brains NFT contract on Arbitrum ([Link](https://arbiscan.io/address/0x6325439389E0797Ab35752B4F43a14C004f22A9c)).

 ## Sample queries